ReekenX/get-shit-done/README.md

 After cloning this repository, put it in your $PATH and ensure it is executable.

-Execute it as root because it modifies your hosts file and restarts your network daemon.
+Execute it as root because it modifies your hosts file and restarts your network daemon (if any).

 ## To get-shit-done
 `sudo get-shit-done work`